motmot/doc/source/download.rst

 The components are also tested on Windows and Mac OS X. Source code, Windows binaries, and for :ref:`libcamiface <libcamiface>`, Mac binaries, are provided.
+See above for a :ref:`FView installer for Windows
+<win-fview>`.

 To summarize:

  * Ubuntu Linux (10.04): **best supported**, native package management.
 See :ref:`below <ubuntu-packages>`.
- * Windows 32 bit: binary packages provided for most components
+ * Windows 32 bit: binary packages provided for most components (see above :ref:`for FView installer <win-fview>`)
  * Mac OS X: binary packages provided for libcamiface, build the rest from source
  * Other operating systems: build from source